Linear-Quadratic Mean Field Control with Non-Convex Data: Abstract

 \section{Abstract}

 In this manuscript, we study a class of linear-quadratic (LQ) mean field control problems with a common noise and their corresponding $N$-particle systems.
-The mean field control problems considered are not standard LQ mean field control problems in the sense that their dependence on the mean field terms can be non-linear and non-convex.
-Therefore, all the existing methods to deal with LQ mean field control problems fail.
+The mean field control problems considered are not standard LQ mean field control problems in the sense that their dependence on the mean field terms can be non-convex.
 The key idea to solve our LQ mean field control problem is to utilize the common noise.
-We first prove the global well-posedness of the corresponding Hamilton-Jacobi equations via the non-degeneracy of the common noise.
-In contrast to the LQ mean field games master equations, the Hamilton-Jacobi equations for the LQ mean field control problems can not be reduced to finite-dimensional PDEs.
-We then globally solve the Hamilton-Jacobi equations for $N$-particle systems.
-As byproducts, we derive the optimal quantitative convergence results from the $N$-particle systems to the mean field control problem and the propagation of chaos property for the related optimal trajectories.
+We first prove the global well-posedness of the corresponding Hamilton-Jacobi equation via the non-degeneracy of the common noise.
+In contrast to the LQ mean field games master equations, the Hamilton-Jacobi equation for the LQ mean field control problems is inherently infinite-dimensional partial differential equation which we can show that it cannot be reduced to finite-dimensional one.
+We then globally solve the Hamilton-Jacobi equation for $N$-particle systems.
+As byproducts, we derive the optimal quantitative convergence results from the $N$-particle systems to the mean field control problems and the propagation of chaos property for the related optimal trajectories.
 This paper extends the results in [{\sc M. Li, C. Mou, Z. Wu and C. Zhou}, \emph{Trans.
 Amer.
 Math.
 Soc.}, 376(06) (2023), pp.~4105--4143] to the LQ mean field control problems.

 \textbf{2020 AMS Mathematics subject classification:} 49N80, 65C35, 49L12.